capactio/capact/cmd/ocftool/docs/ocftool.md

 ### SEE ALSO

+* [ocftool action](ocftool_action.md)	 - This command consists of multiple subcommands to interact with Action.
 * [ocftool config](ocftool_config.md)	 - Manage configuration
 * [ocftool hub](ocftool_hub.md)	 - This command consists of multiple subcommands to interact with Hub server.
 * [ocftool login](ocftool_login.md)	 - Log in to a Gateway server